 Color quality is good for business needs.
 Solid blocks of color have good density with no fading.
 Photos aren’t quite frame quality but overall colors are vivid.

-A fairly quiet printer for 26 pages per minute.
-Processing times are relatively quick with a dual core processor and 512 MB of memory.
+My results were a fairly quiet printer clocking in at 25.7 pages per minute.
+I found the processing times are relatively quick with the dual core processor and 512 MB of memory.

 Lexmark recently won the buyers lab PaceSetter award for their built in security.
 The Lexmark C3326dw restricts any unauthorized network requests.
 Their standard practice is to only load necessary software modules from the factory.
 On one hand, hackers can’t exploit processes that aren’t there.
 On the other hand, they have to be loaded should the end user want to use them.
 Finally, remote management of the printer has built in security to prevent any malicious commands.